Enrollment at Community Colleges Starting to Slow But Why?

 The Slowdown

 Between 2009 and 2010, the enrollment growth at community colleges only increased by 3.2 percent, bucking the trend of the previous two years.
-This put roughly 250,000 more students on community colleges during the current academic year – much less than had been recently seen.
-These numbers were released in a report by the American Association of Community Colleges, the organization that conducted the survey.
-Of the colleges surveyed for this report, more than half did report student enrollment increases of more than 3.5 percent, while three out of every four institutions reported a year-over-year increase.
+This put roughly 250,000 more students in community colleges during the current academic year – much less than had been recently seen.
+These numbers were released in a report by the American Association of Community Colleges, which conducted the survey.
+More than half of the colleges surveyed for this report reported student enrollment increases of more than 3.5 percent.
+In contrast, three out of every four institutions reported a year-over-year increase.

-One interesting point to note – and a possible reason behind the lower growth – is that part-time enrollment in community colleges increased less than full-time enrollment figures.
-It is possible that as more full-time students came on campuses and filled their schedules, there were fewer courses to go around for the part-time students that typically frequent community colleges.
+One interesting point to note—and a possible reason behind the lower growth—is that part-time enrollment in community colleges increased less than full-time enrollment figures.
+It is possible that as more full-time students came onto campuses and filled their schedules, there were fewer courses to go around for the part-time students who typically frequent community colleges.

-This video reports on the declining enrolment in New York community colleges.
+This video reports on the declining enrollment in New York community colleges.

 Reasons for the Numbers

-While the study showed the slowed increase clearly, the reasons behind the numbers are not so transparent.
-However, the study did suggest that at least part of the reason behind the current enrollment trends may have to do with state policies.
-For example, data from California show an actual decline in enrollment during the current academic year.
-Many community colleges in this state have been forced to cap enrollment, due to the severe budget cuts the state is facing.
+While the study clearly showed the slowed increase, the reasons behind the numbers are unclear.
+However, the study suggested that at least part of the reason behind the current enrollment trends may be state policies.
+For example, California data show an actual enrollment decline during the current academic year.
+Many community colleges in this state have been forced to cap enrollment due to the severe budget cuts the state is facing.

-Fortunately, the enrollment limits are not the case at every community college around the country.
-The enrollment survey also found that the majority of the schools polled said they were able to enroll all of the students that applied.
-Of the 267 schools that responded to the survey, only 86 said they had to turn students away because there was no more room.
-Those that did turn away students cited reasons like insufficient funding, limited physical capacity, and inadequate staff numbers.
+Fortunately, the enrollment limits are not the case at every community college nationwide.
+The enrollment survey also found that most of the schools polled said they could enroll all students who applied.
+Of the 267 schools that responded to the study, only 86 said they had to turn students away because there was no more room.
+Those who turned away students cited insufficient funding, limited physical capacity, and inadequate staff numbers.

 The Full-Time Student

 The trend toward full-time students at community colleges is expected to continue.
-A previous report at the Washington Examiner cites Maryland Higher Education Commission's expectations of an ongoing increase in full-time enrollees, with a predicted jump of 21 percent by the 2016 school year.
+A previous report in the Washington Examiner cites the Maryland Higher Education Commission's expectations of an ongoing increase in full-time enrollees, with a predicted jump of 21 percent by the 2016 school year.
 Reasons for the increase may be more affordable schooling, solid reputations of many community colleges, and more efficient transfer agreements with four-year universities.
-These increasing enrollments could put community colleges in an interesting quandary as they try to embrace bigger student populations while remaining within their already tight budget constraints.
+These increasing enrollments could put community colleges in an interesting quandary as they try to embrace more significant student populations while remaining within tight budget constraints.

 This video from the American Association of Community Colleges reports on The Future of Work: Implications for Education and Skill conference.